Skip to main content

 Benefits of a Modern Storage Controller

-Storage controllers are crucial to delivering performant, resilient, and efficient storage infrastructure.
+Storage controllers are crucial to delivering a performant, resilient, and efficient storage infrastructure.
 Benefits include:

 • High throughput and low latency: Especially when integrated with NVMe-over-TCP.